 If a student served with special education services is exhibiting behaviors that interfere with his/her learning or that of others and does not have a Behavior Intervention Plan (BIP), or the function of the behavior appears to have changed from the previous FBA, an FBA may be requested.
-FBAs for students currently in the initial evaluation or re-evaluation process will be completed by the assigned evaluator within the current evaluation.
+FBAs for students currently in the initial evaluation or re-evaluation process, will be completed by the assigned evaluator within the current evaluation.
 If a stand-alone FBA is required due to current levels of behavior, an FBA request should be submitted to the Behavior Response Team (BRT):

-- 1) The campus administrator, CCC/AF, campus evaluator, and/or district administrator will submit a request for an FBA to BRT. - 2) The Program Manager of BRT will review the request and contact the campus within three days to inform if BRT will be available to complete the FBA or if it will be directed to the campus LSSP. - 3) For approved requests, the BRT staff member will complete Functional Behavior Assessment (FBA) and utilize the results to develop a proposed Behavior IEP/BIP. - 4) Within two weeks of completion of the FBA, BRT will staff with the campus to review the FBA, proposed BIP and behavior IEPs (as needed), to prepare for the ARD committee meeting. - 5) Once the ARD meeting is held, the BRT staff member will review the FBA, BIP and behavior IEPs (as needed) within the meeting for the committee, to be added to the student's educational program. - 6) A BRT staff member will provide training and modeling of the behavior interventions and strategies recommended, to assist in decreasing the inappropriate and increasing the appropriate behavior levels. - 7) The Case Manager will share data weekly with BRT for progress monitoring.
-BRT will check-in once every other week to provide support for at least four weeks. - 8) If the BIP is successful, BRT will fade out after four weeks. - 9) If unsuccessful within the 4-week period, BRT will provide follow-up support as requested by campus.
+- 1) The campus administrator, CCC/AF, and/or district administrator will submit a request for an FBA to BRT. - 2) The Program Manager of BRT will review the request and contact the campus within three days to inform if BRT will be available to complete the FBA or if it will be directed to the campus LSSP. - 3) For approved requests, the BRT staff member will complete Functional Behavior Assessment (FBA) and utilize the results to develop a proposed Behavior IEP/BIP. - 4) A BRT staff member will provide training and modeling of the behavior interventions and strategies recommended, to assist in decreasing the inappropriate and increasing the appropriate behavior levels. - 5) Within two weeks of completion of the FBA, BRT will staff with the campus to review the FBA, proposed BIP and behavior IEPs (as needed), to prepare for the ARD committee meeting. - 6) Once the ARD is held, the BRT staff member will review the FBA, BIP and behavior IEPs (as needed) within the meeting for the committee, to be added to the student's educational program. - 7) The Case Manager will share data weekly with BRT for progress monitoring.
+BRT will check-in once every other week to provide support as needed. - 8) If the BIP is successful, BRT will fade out after four weeks. - 9) If unsuccessful, BRT will provide follow-up support within two weeks.